 If you lose your hair during treatment you may be able to get financial assistance for wigs and hairpieces from the Ministry of Health.
 Additionally Freedom Wigs in Dunedin accept donations of hair to make wigs for children and adults with permanent hair loss.
 If you are interested you can learn read about the requirements for donating hair here.
 In exchange they make a small payment to yourself or a charity of your choice.

 Both surgery and an ovarian cancer diagnosis can put a lot of stress on women and their families.
 Many women find the involvement of a psychologist beneficial.
-Cancer doctors, GPs and the cancer society can help with a referral to a psychologist.
+Cancer doctors, GPs and the Cancer Society can help with a referral to a psychologist or counsellor.

 Clinical Psychologists hold doctorate degrees and have specialized training in evidence-based talk therapies that can help reduce and relieve psychological suffering.
 Read more about normal psychological responses and types of psychological treatment.
 Additionally GPs may be able to prescribe medication or suggest other resources to help with symptoms.

 Finding a support group